dizcza/explain-python-with-cython/README.md

     print(rate is rate_orig)  # prints True
     rate += 20
     print(rate is rate_orig)  # prints False

+add_inplace(rate_orig)
 ```

 What is going on in `rate += 20` line?

-Cython is a nice tool not only to optimize Pyhon code but also to investigate it from the C perspective.
+Cython is a nice tool not only to optimize Python code but also to investigate it from the C perspective.
 Running `cython -a` on the snippet above shows that the in-place addition operation is split into multiple logical instructions.

 ```
 +1: rate_orig = 12.43